alexdcodes/alexdcodes/README.md

 - Saving up for a large fish tank so i can import Piranha's and exotic sharks (not together).
 - I speak English , Russian and Ukranian (first generation Canadian - parents immigrated from kiev and donetske).
 - Dealing with absurtity && the existential view of life while typing all the time in between.
-- Inspiring people to use open source software, develop things.
+- Inspiring people to use open source software & tinker with cybersec.
 - I am currently living in the terminal, feel free to pipe me to /usr/bin with a cronjob, or add me to .bashrc, to keep me running with a top secret alias. adds mystery..names are boring.
-- Used to be a Red Star OS Kernel Developer, but Kim and I had a falling out like Eminem....
+- Used to be a Red Star OS Kernel Developer but Kim and I had a falling out like Eminem....
-- Currently using Windows 3.1 (the best operating system aside from Linux/GNU just becaue of the floppy games.)
+- Currently using Windows 3.1 (the best operating system aside from Linux/GNU just becaue of the floppy games, I do not need the internet, all my dialup packets go to chatgpt.
 - Contact me if you want to work on anything related to OS/Cloud security, debugging & SaaS hosting ..
 ![baybi](https://github.com/alexdcodes/alexdcodes/assets/23444429/9c65dd66-72c7-4bc0-a7f9-19a5aa27370c)